Paris Saint-Germain FC in international football: Canal+ takeover and semi-final curse

-First European title: the Cup Winners' Cup (1995–1996)
+First European title: the Cup Winners' Cup

-Starting eleven against Milan at San Siro in 1995.
+Starting eleven against AC Milan at San Siro in 1995.

 PSG began the 1995–96 UEFA Cup Winners' Cup in the round of 32 against Molde.
 Despite a difficult match against the Norwegians, Paris won 3–2 in the first leg and comfortably won the second leg 3–0 thanks to a brace from Pascal Nouma.
 PSG then faced Celtic in the round of 16.
 Youri Djorkaeff, who had already scored in the first two matches, gave the Parisians a 1–0 victory in the first leg.
 In the second leg, the result was clear: 3–0 for Luis Fernández's team, who reached the quarter-finals of the competition.

 Their quarter-final opponents were tournament favorites Parma.
 The Italians won 1–0 in the first leg, PSG's only defeat in the competition.
 But Paris were undeterred.
 Two penalties from Raí and another goal from Patrice Loko gave PSG a 3–1 victory over Parma in front of a packed Parc des Princes, reaching their fourth consecutive European semi-final.
 Deportivo de La Coruña, another contender for the top prize, were waiting on the doorsteps of the final.
 The first leg was hard-fought, and Djorkaeff, coming on as a substitute, opened the scoring in the 89th minute.
 PSG repeated the feat in Paris with a solitary goal from Loko.
 The semi-final curse had been broken, and PSG's first European final was a reality.
 Austrian club Rapid Wien were the opponent in the decisive match.
 They were the revelation of the season, eliminating teams such as Sporting CP, Dynamo Moscow and Feyenoord.

 Things did not start off in the best possible way for PSG, with star player Raí coming off injured in the 12th minute, but that did not stop Fernandez's men from being the most enterprising at the King Baudouin Stadium in Brussels.
 With Djorkaeff pulling the strings, Paris created chance after chance until the only goal of the match arrived on the half-hour mark.
 He touched a free kick to his right and Bruno Ngotty fired a low, powerful shot from thirty yards out.
 The ball deflected slightly off a defender, deceiving the Rapid goalkeeper before crashing into the net.
 PSG failed to double their lead despite numerous chances, but were very solid defensively and held on to become the second French club to win a major European competition, after arch-rivals Marseille's triumph in the 1992–93 UEFA Champions League.
 Three years later, UEFA abolished the Cup Winners' Cup, leaving PSG as the only French side to win the tournament.